evanx/lula-hub/README.md

 - post the entry to the hub using the `xadd` endpoint
 - in the event of a 200 (ok), loop to `XREAD` the next entry
 - in the event of a 401 (unauthorized), `/login` again using lula-auth, then retry
-- in the event of a 429 (too many requests), then retry after a delay
+- in the event of a 409 (conflict) e.g. for a retry, ignore and loop to `XREAD` the next entry
-- in the event of a 409 (conflict) for a retry, ignore and loop to `XREAD` the next entry
+- in the event of a 429 (too many requests), then retry after an exponential backoff delay
-- in the event of a another error, retry the HTTP request to lula-hub
+- in the event of a another error, then retry after a delay

-Note that a 409 indicates the posted `id` is equal or less than the last `id` on record, and so is treated as a duplicate.
-We expect this in the event of a retry of a posting where the response was not received, and so we did not know that it was successfully processed.
+Note that a 409 indicates that the `id` is equal or less than the last `id` on record, and so the request is treated as a duplicate e.g. resulting from a retry of a request that was successfully `xadd`'ed by the hub, but the hub's response was not received by the client timeously.

 ### Client polling